Scotland at THE GREAT ESCAPE

 SHAY O’DOWD

-Inspired by the likes of Sam Fender, Lewis Capaldi, and Paulo Nutini, Shay finds writing about other people most interesting.
+Inspired by the likes of Sam Fender, Lewis Capaldi, and Paolo Nutini, Shay finds writing about other people most interesting.
 “I am passionate about people and communication; both of which have served me well in the world of songwriting.
 I value authenticity and honesty as an artist, writing songs that capture the beautiful complexities of life.”

 After selling out the iconic Glasgow venue King Tut’s without releasing any music, a momentous debut headline show described as “a night to remember, perhaps one which will be boasted as an ‘I was there’ sort of moment for years to come” (Northern Exposure Mag), releasing two EP’s ‘Growing Pains’ + ‘Saying It Now’, getting BBC Track Of The Week with ‘BACK IN A HEARTBEAT’ and crowning 2025 with a sold out ‘St Luke’s’ show, Shay O’Dowd is rolling into 2026 on a high.